12 images, Castle Rock, quake rock fall & landslide, Bridle Path Rd, Bridle Path:

 14.11.10.
 Castle Rock after the quake landslide, Bridle Path Rd, Christchurch

 14.11.10.
-Close up of Castle Rock after the quake landslide, Bridle Path Rd, Christchurch
+Close up, Castle Rock after the quake landslide, Bridle Path Rd, Christchurch

 Mark: Mag 5 aftershock last night, conversation stopper at my postponed birthday meal - house jolted, shook & creaked.
 October 5 at 10.07 am.

 Sheila (RSA): Certainly a birthday dinner to be remembered.
 Stay safe.
 October 5 at 5.17 pm.

 Mark: Sheila latest count reported by The Press, since 4 September, 7.1 quake, we've endured "1439 seismic shocks as of 9 pm Tuesday October 5," yet scientists haven't figured out whether there's a fault under Christchurch or not, as shocks so far all epicentre out of Chch.
 So much for science.
 Leah enjoying holidays, is back to work next week.
 Luke is doing tech theory, but no prac due to collarbone mending.
 Jake is relaxing.
 October 6 at 9.42 pm.

 [After the Boxing Day quake, which caused more damage to Christchurch, especially Cashell Mall, scientists woke up to the fact there was a CBD Fault right under Christchurch CBD.
 Embarrassing for seismologists in their Canterbury University ivory tower.
 Never mind more faults to be discovered in future quakes...]